centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-broker-mapping.md

 ### Rebuild signal

-This event is sent when a rebuild of event durations and availabilities is asked to synchronize the BAM broker endpoint.
+This event is sent when a rebuild of event durations and availabilities is received by the BAM broker endpoint.

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">